UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Who owns TXU and Direct Energy?

 TXU Energy is owned by Vistra Corp, a major retail electricity and power generation company based in Texas.
-Direct Energy is owned by NRG Energy, another massive energy company that owns several other retail brands.
+Direct Energy is owned by NRG Energy, another massive energy conglomerate that owns several other retail brands.
 Both are financially stable, large-scale corporations.

 Can I switch from Direct Energy to TXU Energy without a penalty?